hillwithsmallfields/Simple_client_server/README.md

 I wrote this partly as an exercise for reminding myself about socket programming.
 I'll use it as an example for some future learning
 projects:

- * Encrytion and Authentication (being worked on in this branch)

  * Python's logging facilities